Northeast of the Legislative Building, alongside Capitol Way on the west campus.

 2015: The fountain remained empty in witness to a statewide drought emergency, but funding was provided and design work was undertaken for comprehensive renovations to address water loss and extend the life of the fountain.
 The design work is included in the overall 2017 project cost below.

-2017: A repair project began in February that will update the popular campus attraction's operational systems to use less water and energy and require less maintenance.
-The $757,000 repair project will:
+2017: A repair project is updating the popular campus attraction's operational systems to use less water and energy and require less maintenance.
+The $909,000 project: